 It’s no secret that the “most wonderful time of the year” leaves behind massive piles of trash.
-Waste1 in the U.S. increases 25 percent between Thanksgiving and New Year’s Day – that’s an additional 1 million tons of waste heading to our already overflowing landfills each week.
+It is estimated that waste in the U.S. increases more than 25% between Thanksgiving and New Year’s Day—that’s an additional 1 million tons of waste heading to our already overflowing landfills each week.

 Green America will help you enjoy sugarplum dreams instead of suffering sustainability dilemmas!
 Below are our tips for how to have a green holiday, including what to use and not use, and proper disposal of these items after the celebrations end.